 Here’s the good news: Certain insurers offer affordable rates to former smokers.
 Some companies — Prudential and Lincoln Financial, notably — even offer Standard rates to applicants on smoking cessation products, pipes, cigars or e-cigarettes.
 And, while you might not get that lower rate right now, you certainly can if your quest to quit proves successful.

-“Stop today, call me in a year and I’ll get you that rate,” Shrestha says.
+“Stop smoking today, call me in a year and I’ll get you that rate,” Shrestha says.